💡 Tip: Highlight any text on this page to listen to it.

 I looked at the calendar on my phone.
 Three weeks.

 That’s the hard limit.
-Due to a visa complication and the abrupt nature of my father’s research grant ending, I only have three weeks in this Japanese high school before we have to move back to our home country.
+Let’s see, the narative is due to a visa complication and the abrupt nature of my parent’s research grant ending, I only have three weeks in this Japanese high school.

-Three weeks to experience the “Youth” I felt I missed out on back home.
+Three weeks to experience the “Youth” I felt I missed out.

 I looked in the mirror.
 Just a guy.
 Not ugly, but not striking.
 Average build.
 A bit stiff in the shoulders.
 I took a deep breath, trying to apply what I’d read about Bio-Feedback.
 I forced my shoulders to drop, trying to manually lower my heart rate.